-Metro Parkway (SR 739) from Daniels Parkway to Winkler Avenue - Design Project
+Metro Parkway (SR 739) from south of Daniels Parkway to Winkler Ave. - Design

 Project Development - How Our Process Works